ThisSeemsLikeABadIdea/JKToVictronInterface/README.md

 # JKToVictronInterface
 A very rough start on an JK BMS interface for Victron Energy Systems

+This is not an arduino project, its an espressif IDF project.
+(IDF 4.4)

+You will need to familizarize yourself with it in order to make this work.
+Its not particularly difficult if you use VS Code.
+Simply install VS Code and use the espressif idf installer to install the correct version. (it will default to the latest version)

-The intention is to have a standalone device that can communicate the JKBMS details to Victron, But instead of having a master node as a single point of failure i would like all the devices *when running more than one to become the master and take over.
+The intention is to have a standalone device that can communicate the JKBMS details to Victron, But when using multiple devices instead of having a master node as a single point of failure i would like all the devices *when running more than one to become the master and take over.
 We live off grid and cant afford for a single device to cause our power to go out.

 A fair bit of of this repo has been snatched from DIY BMS, ESPHOME and others.